Rafe/react-tetris/README.md

-A game has 7 types of Tetrimino: I, L, J, Z, S, O, T. show board that contains 20 * 10 Blocks. show the current moving piece that is controlled by player. show the future position when the current piece will drop show the next piece, the piece that is hold show the score, level and line
+A game has 7 types of Tetrimino: I, L, J, Z, S, O, T. show board that contains 20 * 10 Blocks. show the current moving piece that is controlled by player. show the future position where the current piece will drop show the next piece, the piece that is hold show the score, level and line